monostate/node-scraper/README.md

 pnpm add @monostate/node-scraper
 ```

+**🤖 New in v1.5.0**: AI-powered Q&A!
+Ask questions about any website using OpenRouter, OpenAI, or built-in AI.
+(Note: v1.4.0 was an internal release)

-**🎉 New in v1.3.0**: PDF parsing support added!
+**🎉 Also in v1.3.0**: PDF parsing support added!
 Automatically extracts text, metadata, and page count from PDF documents.

 **✨ Also in v1.2.0**: Lightpanda binary is now automatically downloaded and configured during installation!
 No manual setup required.